Crystal T’ai Chi © -

 Form

-73 Sun Form
+12, 38, 73 & 97 Sun Form

 We teach sword form for these values, and often a walking stick is substituted for the sword by those who dislike the weapon association.

-This intermediate level fan form was passed verbally to my teacher Sifu Dan Jones by its creator.
+This intermediate level fan form was passed verbally by its creator to my teacher Sifu Dan Jones .

 Although T’ai Chi Fan forms are primarily weapon forms, this version with its graceful, centred movements, and its predominant use of the “praying” position supplemented by thrusts and strikes, clearly reflects the opposites and harmony of Yin and Yang.

-With an upright posture.
-Its rotating arm and balancing movements provide complete exercise, and a powerful increase in Chi experience.
+With an upright posture, its rotating arm and balancing movements provide complete exercise, and a powerful increase in Chi experience.